Whole of life insurance

 There are three main types of whole of life cover:

-• Over 50s guaranteed acceptance cover – geared to people over 50, this type of cover doesn’t involve medical questions and every applicant is accepted.
-This could be useful for those with health conditions or who want to cover funeral costs.
-Be warned, depending on the policy, you might not be covered for 12 or 24 months after signing up.
+Geared to people over 50, this type of cover doesn’t involve medical questions and every applicant is accepted.
+Over 50s cover could be useful for those with health conditions or who want to cover funeral costs.
+Depending on the policy, you might not be covered for 12 or 24 months after signing up.

-• Whole of life pure protection – again, this cover lasts for life, but insurance providers will check your medical history when considering your application.
-This makes it suitable for people in good health, but others may be rejected for cover.
+This cover lasts for life, provided you keep paying the premiums.
+Insurance providers will check your medical history when considering your application.
+This makes it more suitable for people in good health.

-We can also help with level term insurance and decreasing term insurance.
+Compare the Market can help you compare level term life insurance and decreasing term life insurance.

 How much does whole of life insurance cost?